Something Old World, Something New – Sun Valley Restaurants

 What About The Cuisine?

 Even with impeccable customer service, you’re there to eat.
-And Village Station doesn’t skip a step there either.
-The waitress guides us to enjoy the meatballs and she was right.
+And Village Station doesn’t skip a step here either.
+The waitress guides us to enjoy the meatballs, and she was right.
 They were ground so fine that they had a silky velvety texture.
 Accompanied with mince polenta and red sauce, it was some of the best Italian I’ve had outside of Chicago.
 It can either be enjoyed as an appetizer or a main course.
 I had it as part of the Spaghetti Bolognese and the pasta was firm yet chewy.
 Speaking of appetizers, the salads come with house made croutons.
 They were unlike any other ones I’ve ever had.
 The fresh pieces of cornbread were fried to a crisp and combined well with the chicken and avocado salad.

 Konditorei

-Dessert is one of those things that is an afterthought by chefs or restauranteurs.
+Dessert is one of those things that can be an afterthought by chefs or restauranteurs.
 They serve up an uncreative concoction just to have something sweet on the menu.
 Not so at this cathedral of baking.
 This might be the closest bakery I’ve found in the United States to an authentic German pastry shop outside of Dusseldorf or Hamburg.

 konditorei bakery sun valley idaho